Configure USB redirection

 - After creating (or editing) a rule, click OK.

 For more information about configuring generic USB redirection, see Citrix Generic USB Redirection Configuration Guide.

 Use the information in this section to troubleshoot various issues that you might encounter when using the Linux VDA.

-Sometimes, you might not be able to see devices listed in the Citrix Receiver toolbar, which indicates that no USB redirection is taking place.
+Sometimes, you might not be able to see devices listed in the toolbar of Citrix Workspace app, which indicates that no USB redirection is taking place.
 If you encounter the issue, verify the following: